peterbarber/fund-fee-calculator/README.md

 # fund-fee-calculator
-Calculates the effect fees have on your total percentage returns
+Calculates and illustrates the effect fees have on your total percentage returns.

 Technical Details:
 - Runs on Heroku